apache/trafficcontrol/docs/source/api/v4/roles.rst

 ------------------
 :permissions:  An array of the names of the Permissions given to this :term:`Role`
 :description:  A description of the :term:`Role`
-:id:           The integral, unique identifier for this :term:`Role`
 :name:         The name of the :term:`Role`

 .. code-block:: http